-- Maintain a constant speed consistent with the pace of the ride - For small or gradual climbs - Drop down one gear and keep a constant effort - Try not to accelerate up the grade - DO NOT STAND - It's OK for your pace line speed to drop 2-3 MPH or more on an uphill drag - In a smooth running pace line riders do not have time to see and avoid obstacles, such as rocks, holes, cracks in the pavement, old muffler pipes, etc. - The riders behind you depend on you to be the eyes of the pace line and to either point out or shout out a warning (hole, glass, gravel, etc.) - These warnings should be passed down the pace line by each rider - Use GRADUAL movements to avoid obstacles - Depending on conditions, each pull should be no more than 30-seconds (approximately 1/8 (or 0.1 0.15) of a mile at a B pace - use your cycle computer!) - \circ $\;$ However, do not switch leads on uphill, downhill, or on a curve
+- Maintain a constant speed consistent with the pace of the ride - For small or gradual climbs - Drop down one gear and keep a constant effort - Do not accelerate up the grade - DO NOT STAND - It's OK for your paceline speed to drop 2-3 MPH or more on an uphill drag - Slow down in a headwind - In a smooth running paceline, riders do not have time to see and avoid obstacles, such as rocks, holes, cracks in the pavement, old muffler pipes, etc. - The riders behind you depend on you to be the eyes of the paceline and to either point out or shout out a warning (hole, glass, gravel, etc.) - \circ $\;$ These warnings should be passed down the paceline by each rider $\;$ - You should slow down a bit, if necessary, to get around the obstacles - Use GRADUAL movements to avoid obstacles - Depending on conditions, each pull should be no more than 30 seconds (approximately 1/8 (or 0.1 0.15) of a mile at a B pace - use your cycle computer!) - However, do not switch leads on an uphill, downhill, around a curve, at an intersection, while avoiding obstacles - In other words, rotate the lead only when the road is straight, flat, relatively smooth, and there are no obstacles